shivassg/Storage-as-a-Service/README.md

 ## Google Drive Functionalities:

-The Google Drive API allows the application to upload files, download files, delete files, create folder
+The Google Drive API allows the application to upload files, download files, delete files, create folder.
+Once the user gives authorization to their google drive.
+The user will be able to

 ![GoogleDrive](https://github.com/shivassg/Storage-as-a-service/blob/master/images/GoogleDrive.png)

 ## Dropbox functionalities:
+The Dropbox API allows the application to upload files, download files, delete files, create folder.
+Once the user gives authorization to their google drive.
+The user will be able to

 ![DropbBox](https://github.com/shivassg/Storage-as-a-service/blob/master/images/Onebox%20drive.png)

 ## Create Folder Functionalities:

+The below screenshot is about the create folder functionalities.
+The user can create the folder using the UI in GoogleDrive and Dropbox
 ![CreateFolder](https://github.com/shivassg/Storage-as-a-service/blob/master/images/CreateFolder.png)